Fermion Doubling in Dirac Quantum Walks: A Family of Dirac Walks

 To conclude, for this choice of projectors, we have obtained a family of Dirac walks in 3+1-D parametrised by $\theta$.
-For $\theta = 0$, we get back the conventional 3+1-D Dirac Walk.
-For clever non-trivial choices of $\theta \neq 0$, we do not have any doublers or pseudo-doublers.
+While, for $\theta = 0$, we get back the conventional 3+1-D Dirac Walk, we can tune $\theta$ to remove all fermion doubling or pseudo-doubling.
 However, we do have extraneous low-energy solutions.
+Finally, for the 3+1-D case, we summarised all the differences between the family of walks and the conventional walk in TABLE \ref{tbl:3d}.